 is well defined.

-\section{Main Theorem}
+\section{Main theorem}

-From here on we will consider the case of planar IBFs, i.e. the dimension of the space will be $d =2$.
-Given a planar IBF $\flow$, which has a strictly positive top-Lyapunov exponent, our main result is: For any non-trivial compact connected set $\mathcal{X} \subseteq \R^2$ we have convergence in probability of $d_H(F_T(\mathcal{X}), \Lip(K))$ to $0$ for $T \to \infty$, i.e. the following theorem.
+From here on we will consider the case of planar IBFs; that is, the dimension of the space will be $d =2$.
+Given a planar IBF $\flow$, which has a strictly positive top-Lyapunov exponent, our main result is: For any nontrivial compact connected set $\mathcal{X} \subseteq \R^2$, we have convergence in probability of $d_H(F_T(\mathcal{X}), \Lip(K))$ to $0$ for $T \to\infty$, that is, the following theorem.\vadjust{\goodbreak}

 \begin{theorem} Let $\flow$ be a planar IBF, which has a strictly positive top-Lyapunov exponent.
-Then there exists a deterministic constant $K > 0$ such that for any $\eps > 0$ and any non-trivial compact and connected set $\mathcal{X} \subseteq \R^2$ we have
+Then there exists a deterministic constant $K > 0$ such that for any $\eps> 0$ and any nontrivial compact and connected set $\mathcal{X} \subseteq\R^2$, we have

-where $d_H$ denotes the Hausdorff distance, $F_T(\mathcal{X})$ the set of time-scaled trajectories (see Section \ref{sec:trajectories}) and $\Lip(K)$ the set of Lipschitz continuous functions on $[0,1]$ starting in $0$ with Lipschitz constant $K$. \end{theorem}
+where $d_H$ denotes the Hausdorff distance, $F_T(\mathcal{X})$ the set of time-scaled trajectories (see Section~\ref{sec:trajectories}) and $\Lip(K)$ the set of Lipschitz continuous functions on $[0,1]$ starting in $0$ with Lipschitz constant $K$. \end{theorem}

-The theorem will be proved in Section \ref{sec:proofOfThm}.
+The theorem will be proved in Section~\ref{sec:proofOfThm}.

-\section{Stable Norm}
+\section{Stable norm}

-The concept of stable norm presented in this section traces back to Dolgopyat, Kaloshin, and Koralov \citep{dkk04}, where they considered planar periodic stochastic flows.
+The concept of stable norm presented in this section traces back to Dolgopyat, Kaloshin and Koralov~\cite{dkk04}, where they considered planar periodic stochastic flows.